tesla model 3

 Read the latest news and information about tesla model 3 published on 4WheelsNews.com!
 View comments and pictures about tesla model 3 on 4WheelsNews.com!

-You also might be interested: tesla model 3, online configurator, electric car, deliveries, bmw 3-series, sedan, sales, orders, price, elon musk, production, technology, autonomous car, tesla model s, tesla model x
+You also might be interested: tesla model 3, record, electric car, online configurator, deliveries, bmw 3-series, sedan, sales, orders, price, elon musk, production, technology, autonomous car, tesla model s

 Tesla has just updated their online configurator for the Model 3, adding a number of new updates, and it seems like the $35,000 base model will arrive sooner than we expect to see it.